Speyside Single Malt Scotch Whisky Trail: Ultimate Guide

 Email: theglenlivet.admin@pernod-ricard.com

-Although production was originally on a small scale, the popularity of the brand means that it has now become the biggest-selling single malt whisky in the U.S. and around 6 million bottles are sold worldwide annually.
+Set within a wild and remote glen near Ballindalloch in Moray, the world-famous Glenlivet distillery was founded in 1824 and has operated almost without change since that time.
+Although production was originally on a small scale, the popularity of the brand means that it has now become the biggest-selling single malt whisky in the U.S., and around 6 million bottles are sold worldwide annually.

-To the south of the distillery lie the imposing Cairngorm mountain range which features many of Scotland’s highest peaks, while to the north the massive Ben Rinnes mountain dominates the landscape.
+To the south of the distillery lies the imposing Cairngorm mountain range which features many of Scotland’s highest peaks, while to the north the massive Ben Rinnes mountain dominates the landscape.
 All of these go towards making a visit to Glenlivet a truly memorable experience.

 Cardhu Distillery